Time To Go Down To The Woods Again

-I remember a song from my childhood (Teddy Bear’s Picnic by Anne Murray)
+I remember a song from my childhood (Teddy Bear’s Picnic by Anne Murray) which went:

 Back to Nature Garden

 The month of May always means the world renowned annual Chelsea Flower Show - and this year, the Duchess of Cambridge from the British royal family has been in the news with her Back to Nature Garden (co-designed with Andrea Davies and Adam White).

 This lovely garden included a small woodland complete with tree house, waterfall, rustic den and a campfire, along with tree stumps, stepping stones and a hollow log for children to play on or even in.

 The garden was inspired by childhood memories that are triggered by the natural world, promoting the physical and emotional well being for young children (in particular) that access to green spaces and gardening provides.
 The Duchess of Cambridge's own children had a helping hand in decorating the garden, and gave it their seal of approval by trying everything out.

 Here is a link to see more about the Back to Nature Garden.

 Researchers have found that if children can play outdoors for at least an extra 40 minutes a day, this provides additional protection for their eyes and can even prevent them from becoming short sighted.